capstone-engine/capstone-engine.github.io/showcase.md

 - [Ensemble DL Ransomware Detector](https://github.com/laurencejbelliott/Ensemble_DL_Ransomware_Detector): A Deep Learning ensemble that classifies Windows executable files as either benign, ransomware, or other malware.

 - [RansomwareDetector](https://github.com/aaron-otis/RansomwareDetector): Attempts to detect ransomware based on properties of of a binary.

+- [RopDissector](https://github.com/season-lab/ropdissector): A framework for static analysis of ROP exploits and programs.

 <br>